new to the gluten free journey?

 Quick & Easy Solutions

 Sleep – your body needs rest.
 Take time to slow down and get adequate rest.
 Our body’s are designed to go to bed when it gets dark and to wake at first light.
 The closer you can stick to this simple guideline, the more energy you will have.
 Water – drink plenty of it.
 Dehydration can bog down your metabolism.
 Remember that fruits and vegetables are also loaded with water, so increasing the intake of these foods will help keep you well hydrated.
 Exercise – contrary to popular belief, exercise will not make you more tired.
 It will help your body release chemical hormones that give you a boost of energy as well as a natural high.
 Sunshine – Don’t avoid the sun, just use common sense and avoid burning in the sun.
 Sunshine helps us produce vitamin D, but also helps us produce the hormone melatonin.
 Melatonin helps regulate our sleep patterns.
 Regular sunshine can give a BIG boost in overall energy.
 Avoid Sugar and Caffeine- Sugar and caffeine can give a quick jolt of energy, but typically end with a crash.
 These two substances rob B-vitamins from your body and in the long term cause energy deficit and chronic fatigue.
 Identify Vitamin & Mineral Deficiencies – Specific lab testing can be performed to help do this.
-Ask your doctor to order a Spectracell nutritional analysis.
+Ask your doctor to order an intracelluar nutritional analysis, like this one.
 Don’t rely of faulty serum lab tests.
 They are very misleading.
 Make sure that you also check your supplements for hidden gluten as this can contribute to persistent fatigue.
 Identify Food Allergies – Also possible with appropriate lab testing.
 Often times eating the wrong foods will hinder your body’s ability to produce adequate energy.
 Got other tips?
 Leave your comments below!
 References:

 1. Eur J Neurosci.
 2008 Jul;28(2):379-88.
 The top-down influence of ergogenic placebos on muscle work and fatigue.
 Pollo A, Carlino E,Benedetti F